 Examples of my work

-Hardware Abstraction Layer (HAL) for the NXP LPC82x family of ARM Cortex-M0+ microcontrollers, written in Rust.
-Provides a safe and convenient way to write reliable software for LPC82x microcontrollers.
+Hardware Abstraction Layer (HAL) for the NXP LPC800 family of ARM Cortex-M0+ microcontrollers, written in Rust.
+Provides a safe and convenient way to write reliable software for LPC800 microcontrollers.

 My name is Hanno Braun, and I'm an embedded software developer based out of the rural Odenwald region in central Europe.
-I've been an early adopter of Rust on embedded systems.
+I've been using Rust for embedded development since 2015.
 Today, providing services in this space is my main professional focus.